 Column Name Description

 Pool Name The pool name.

-Status The status of the pool: Online: The pool is online.
+Status The status of the pool:

+Online: The pool is online.

 Offline: The pool is offline.

 Rebuilding: The pool is being rebuilt.

 Migrating: The pool is being migrated.

 Relocating: The pool is being relocated.

+EE Rebuilding: The pool is being RAID EE rebuilt.

-Health The health of the pool: Good: The pool is good.
-Failed: The pool is failed.
-Degraded: The pool is not healthy and not complete.
-The reason could be missing or failed disks.
+Health The health of the pool:

+Good: The pool is good.

+Failed: The pool has failed.

+Degraded: The pool is unhealthy and incomplete.
+The cause may

+be a disk loss or failure.

 Total Total capacity of the pool.

 Free Free capacity of the pool.

 Available Available capacity of the pool.

 Thin The status of Thin provisioning:

 Provisioning Disabled.

 Enabled.

+Encryption The Data Secure Mode:

+Disabled: The pool is not encrypted.

+Enabled: The pool is encrypted.

 Volumes The quantity of volumes in the pool.

 Current The current running controller of the pool.

 Controller

 (This option is

 only visible when

 dual controllers

 are installed.)

-Column Name Description Descriptions
+Column Name Description

 No. The number of the disk group.

 Status The status of the disk group:

 Online: The disk group is online.

 Offline: The disk group is offline.

 Rebuilding: The disk group is being rebuilt.

 Migrating: The disk group is being migrated.

 Relocating: The disk group is being relocated.

+EE Rebuilding: The disk group is being RAID EE rebuilt.

 Health The health of the disk group:

 Good: The disk group is good.

-Failed: The disk group fails.
+Failed: The disk group has failed.

-Degraded: The pool is not healthy and not complete.
-The reason
+Degraded: The disk group is not healthy and not complete.
+The

-could be missing or failed disks.
+reason could be missing or failed disks.

 Total Total capacity of the disk group.

 Free Free capacity of the disk group.

-Disks Used The quantity of disk drives in the disk group.

-RAID The RAID level of the disk group.